Are you new to the NEB’s process? For your introduction to the NEB, its mandate and our hearing process, we suggest:

 We will provide periodic updates by email about the application and hearing process for the proposed Energy East project.
 If you want to receive updates, fill out the Energy East subscription form.

 The Board plans to host technology-based information sessions with a Process Advisor to talk about the NEB’s role, the hearing process and how to participate, as well as the Participant Funding Program.
-There will be an opportunity for questions after each session.
-If you are thinking about participating in the hearing process, these sessions are for you.

 What if I need extra support?
 After you watch these informational videos, or read the Hearing Process Handbook, you may still have more questions.
 A Process Advisor’s main role is to support you if you participate in the hearing but they can also answer questions now about the NEB’s process.
 You can contact a Process Advisor by calling 1-800-899-1265 (toll-free) or emailing EnergyEast.ProcessHelp@neb-one.gc.ca.